 The U.S. Bureau of Labor Statistics (BLS) reported that prospective survey researchers with statistical and analytical skills and experience might have better job prospects than those without.
 Survey researchers with sufficient work experience can apply for voluntary Professional Researcher Certification (PRC) through the Marketing Research Association.

-In 2013, the BLS reported that survey researchers earned a median salary of $47,720 per year.
-The BLS also predicted that employment of survey researchers would increase 18% between 2012 and 2022, with most jobs in the areas of public opinion research and market research.
+In 2018, the BLS reported that survey researchers earned a mean annual salary of $63,240 per year.
+The BLS also predicted that employment of survey researchers would increase minimally 2018 and 2028, with most jobs in the areas of public opinion research and market research.